michaeldegraaff/blog/content/entity_composer_templates.md

 # Remarks
 The Entity Composer functionality is brand new, and while reverse engineering how to programmatically do it, we bumped against some (to be solved) unclearities and bugs:
 - Property values cannot be set for product variants.
 The `CatalogDataProvider` however generates templates for variants, and somehow some values get filled.
 This is a limitation of the current implementation in XC9 update-2.

-- Template are shown twice in the Business Tools.
-This only happens with programmatically assigning templates and filling values, the manual approach using the Business Tools does not have this.
-The resulting JSON in the database is however for both approaches the same.
-It's to be determined what is wrong.

 - The `CatalogDataProvider` throws an error when properties do not have `RawValue` set (in JSON).
 As a result you will not see any values in the Sitecore Content Editor.
 Workaround is either always filling a value, or patching `CatalogDataProvider.GetItemFields` with following code (see [this](https://sitecore.stackexchange.com/questions/13498/xc9-entity-composer-error-when-rawvalue-is-not-present/13499#13499) post):
     ```